Enterprise-connect/documentation/ec-guide.md

 if (y >= x) { You are going to have issues };

-### Problem: EC Server Agent getting 404 trying to reach the EC Gateway
+### Problem: EC Server agent getting 404 trying to reach the EC Gateway
 The solutions to this problem range from "simple fix" to a Predix Support ticket.
 The easiest and most likely causes are:
 - Have you verified the EC Gateway is up and running?
 - Does the *-hst* flag properly reflect the EC Gateway URL in the correct format?